dart-lang/site-www/src/_tutorials/web/low-level-html/remove-elements.md

 when registering event handlers on an element and can extend over multiple lines.
-When registering event handlers, the function must be an EventListener.
+When registering event handlers, the function must be an `EventListener`.
 That is,
-it returns no value and takes an Event object as a parameter.
+it returns no value and takes an `Event` object as a parameter.

 ## What next?